fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 <div class="content">

 Before we go into a new topic, let's go through some topics which proved difficult last year.

 ### console.log

 ***What's the difference between experienced JavaScript programmer and a rookie?
 The experienced one uses 10-100 times more console.log***

 Paradoxically, this seems to be true even though rookie programmers would need console.log (or any debugging method) more than experienced ones.

-When something does not work, don't just guess, but log or use some other way of debugging.
+When something does not work, don't just guess what's wrong.
+Instead, log or use some other way of debugging.

 **NB** when you use the command console.log for debugging, don't concatenate things 'the Java way' with a plus.
 Instead of writing
 ```js
 console.log('propsin arvo on' + props)
 ```

-separate the things to be printed with a dash:
+separate the things to be printed with a comma:

 ```js
 console.log('propsin arvo on', props)
 ```

 If you add an object to a string, the result is a pretty useless read.